-Now more than ever, Georgians need and deserve real leadership – leadership that keeps our citizens safe, while still protecting our way of life.
+Now more than ever, Georgians need and deserve real leadership – leadership that supports and protects Georgians.
 I want to live in a state that values its workers, that provides healthcare to all of its residents, and that has a strong social safety net during times of crisis.
-This is the work I will continue to do when re-elected as your state house representative for House District 54.
+This is the work I will continue to do when re-elected as your state representative for House District 54.

 Every Georgian needs an insurance card in their pocket.
 This is why I support expanding Medicaid.
 I also support measures to prevent surprise billing, reduce prescription costs, and attract more healthcare workers to Georgia.

 Women’s Reproductive Rights

 I am a staunch defender of women’s right to reproductive healthcare and the freedom to make their own reproductive health decisions.
 I also support extended maternity and post-partum benefits, affordable and accessible contraception, and access to fertility testing and treatments.